pylhc/pylhc.github.io/docs/packages/pylhcsubmitter/job_submitter.md

 ## What Happens After Submitting

-When submitting, the `job_submitter` will issue several logging statements to keep you updated.
+When submitting, the `job_submitter` determines jobs to be submitted to `HTCondor` through the inner product of the `replace_dict`: in our example each possible combination of the 3 given parameters.
-In more details, here is what happens behind the scenes.
+The script will issue several logging statements to keep the user updated, but here is what happens behind the scenes.

 A folder structure is created in the given `working directory`, in which one will find: